 See the following example on the next page for the press release.
 The highlighted words need to be changed to reflect your town, high school and team names.
 Please send us any articles or other media coverage.

-Team America Rocketry Challenge Contact: Audrey Koehler, audrey.koehler@aia-aerospace.org, 703-358-1033
+Team America Rocketry Challenge Contact:

+Anne Ward, anne.ward@aia-aerospace.org, 703-358-1033

 Sample News Release